droe/hopper-scripts/README.md

 ## Description

 Some of my Hopper scripts that are polished and general enough to be potentially useful to others.
-They should run on latest Hopper 4 on macOS and Linux.
+They used to run on Hopper 4 on macOS and Linux and are slowly being fixed for Hopper 5 and Python 3.

 The scripts use a nicer wrapper API around the strictly procedural Hopper python API, otherwise the scripts are self-contained.